alh-industries/l4vISSUES-gpt5/README.md

    - **data_pattern**: keep default `TSV_HERE/*.tsv` (or adjust glob)
    - **project_owner**: `@me` (user project) or your **org** name
    - **project_title**: e.g., `Imported Plan`
-3) Leave **Run all** on to execute every step, or uncheck it and flip individual toggles as needed.
+3) Turn **Run all** on to execute every step, or leave it off and flip individual toggles as needed.
 4) Click **Run workflow**.

 **That’s it.** No edits to scripts or YAML.